via/viaems/README.md

 `config.sensors.iat` | IAT sensor
-`config.feed` | comma-delimited list of config nodes to output `flash` | Set to save current configuration
+`config.feed` | comma-delimited list of config nodes to output `flash` | Set to save current configuration `bootloader` | Set to reboot into dfu mode for firmware updates

 Any config node that is a simple value (string, float, int) can be used with `config.feed`.
 Some config nodes are detailed.
 On get they will return a